 Not bad for a government project that critics claimed would never be a success.

 The costly development phase of Concorde did, however, represent a substantial economic loss for the British and French governments and potential sales never did materialise, partly because of the effects of the 1973 oil crisis (when the music stopped for western businesses and governments on several levels) and partly because of competition from the (equally marvellous) Boeing 747.

-Scheduled flights began for the pointy-nosed bird on 21 January 1976 on the London - Bahrain and Paris - Rio routes (how cosmopolitan) and then, after initial American political opposition, commercial flights began to Washington on 24 May 1976.
+Scheduled flights began for the pointy-nosed bird on 21 January 1976 on the London - Bahrain and Paris - Rio routes (how cosmopolitan).
+After initial American political opposition, commercial flights began to Washington on 24 May 1976.
 You may remember this messy, exciting launch of the service in the face of American resistance to technological beauty.
 Blue Peter covered the first flights to New York (the lovely Lesley Judd on the microphone gasping about how Concorde did rather incredible things to concepts of time and space).

 And how cool is that?

 Concorde's life in the skies came to a halt on 25 July 2000 with an appalling Paris crash and ended for good on 24 October 2003 (with the last 'retirement' flight taking place on 26 November).
 Then it was over.
 For good.

 Whilst in service, Concorde was of course, due to its high ticket price, perceived as a privilege of the rich, though special circular charter flights also took place and were popular with, you know, the masses and Pools winners, partly because of the mystique of the aeroplane they were flying in.
 This perhaps explains why, in 2006, Concorde won The Culture Show's much-publicised Design Contest, which invited the public to vote for their favourite examples of British design.
 In doing so, Concorde beat off the Mini, the mini-skirt (huh?), the London Underground map and the Dyson vacuum cleaner.